michaelstephensonuk/IntegrationPlaybook-LogicApp-Standard-Testing-Example/logicapp.testing.unittests/TestFramework/MockHttpHost .md

+Note this is the original sample from Microsoft but it needs to be updated to run in .net 6 so I have changed it to use WireMock.net instead

 // Copyright (c) .NET Foundation.
 All rights reserved.
 // Licensed under the MIT License.
 See License.txt in the project root for license information.

 namespace TestFramework
 {
     using System;
+    using System.IO;
     using System.Linq;
     using System.Net.Http;
     using System.Net.Http.Formatting;